pulumi/docs/content/blog/fargate-vs-ec2/index.md

 pulumi.export("kubeconfig", eks_cluster.kubeconfig)
 ```

-And look in k9s I get this:
+And when I look in k9s I see this:

 ![k9s fargate demo](k9s-fargate.gif)

 You can see that each pod is on its own node.
 Even the core-dns pods in the system namespace are each on their own nodes.
+That is a lot of nodes, and it's going to keep growing with my cluster.

 If I change my cluster to be backed by EC2 nodes, I get something different.